Other / mixed grade configuration · Staten Island, NY

 How many students attend Ps 42 Eltingville?

 Ps 42 Eltingville has 995 students enrolled.
-It is a other school in STATEN ISLAND, NY.
+It is a public school in Staten Island, NY.

 What is the student-teacher ratio at Ps 42 Eltingville?